Skip links

 Venture Capital

-Is your company past the initial startup (or seed) stage and looking to scale up quickly?
+Is your company progressing from the initial startup (or seed) stage and looking to scale up quickly?
 Or does your company have an innovative product or service with high growth potential?
 Then venture capital (VC) may be of interest.
 VCs invest capital in exchange for shares and are willing to take big risks.
 These venture capitalists are willing to do so because they also expect high returns.
 So if you join forces with a VC, you have a shareholder who has high expectations for your growth and will continuously challenge you on this.

 Private Equity